practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Modula-2/Mocka Modula-2 compiler/README.md

 ## Setting up the Mocka Modula-2 compiler in version 0608m

-I started with downloading sources in tar archive _mocka.tgz_ from here: https://github.com/GunterMueller/Mocka_Modula-2_Compilers_and_Murus/tree/master/GMD_MocKa_Compiler/TAR_Archives
+I started with downloading sources in tar archive _mocka.tgz_ ("original Mocka") from here: https://github.com/GunterMueller/Mocka_Modula-2_Compilers_and_Murus/tree/master/GMD_MocKa_Compiler/TAR_Archives

 I cannot say for what the other and bigger sources _m2.tgz_ are for.
-I could be that these are "non-Jan Verhoeven" sources.

 I have not tested any 64-bit installations: "CHANGES: Adjusted to compile on a 64bit Ubuntu based Linux system.." as seen in (1).

 <br/>

-As recommended ("PLEASE USE 0608m version of the Mocka Modula-2 Compiler.") in (1), I used tarball file _mocka.tgz_, a file that may have been created by Jan Verhoeven.
+As recommended ("PLEASE USE 0608m version of the Mocka Modula-2 Compiler.") in (1), I used the "original" tarball file _mocka.tgz_ as originally created by Dr Maurer of the FU Berlin.
 The 0608m Mocka compiler has been "partly rewritten by Dr Maurer of the FU Berlin.
 It differs from standard Mocka as follows:"

 - the md and mi file extensions from Mocka are back to def and mod
 - all files produced by mocka are placed in a subdirectory called './m2bin'.